Harshad Chopda & Shehzad Celebrate Rajesh Khattar's Birthday; Fans Remember Bepannaah's Hoodas

 The Hooda Boys

-Shehzad also shared a picture on his Instagram story and wished his on screen papa.
+Shehzad also shared a picture on his Instagram story and wished his on-screen papa.
 He wrote, "Happy Happy Birthday Bday Papa Hooda!! @Rajesh_khattar." - (sic)

 Fans Happy To See Harshad

-As soon as Rajesh shared the post, fans not only wished him on the special day, but also requested him and others to return to the small screen.
-They were also happy to see the pictures and videos of their favourite actor Harshad.
+As soon as Rajesh shared the post, fans not only wished him on the special day but also requested him and others to return to the small screen.
+They were also happy to see pictures and videos of their favourite actor Harshad.

-Fans Comments
+Fan Comments

 # Kushaltandon05_harshad: Happy birthday sir love you so much plz come back guys. - (sic)